Atrial and ventricular enlargement: hypertrophy and dilatation on ECG

 Hypertrophy may also shift the electrical axis (to the right in right ventricular hypertrophy, and to the left in left ventricular hypertrophy).

 Significant hypertrophy may result in abnormal depolarization of the ventricular myocardium.
 This is presumably due to a mismatch between the expansion of contractile cells as compared with conduction cells.
-Therefore it is very common to observe secondary ST-T changes, characterized by ST-segment elevations and ST segment depressions.
-These elevations and depressions are discordant to the QRS complex (a negative QRS is followed by a positive ST-T segment and vice versa).
+Therefore it is very common to observe secondary ST-T changes, characterized by ST-segment elevations and ST-segment depressions.
+These elevations and depressions are discordant with the QRS complex (a negative QRS is followed by a positive ST-T segment and vice versa).

-A long list of ECG criteria (which, in the context of hypertrophy, are referred to as index) have been developed and validated over the years.
+Several ECG criteria (which, in the context of hypertrophy, are referred to as an index) have been developed and validated over the years.
 All these indexes have low sensitivity (virtually all <50%) but very high specificity (many around 90%).
 This implies that the ECG index will only detect less than 50% of patients with hypertrophy, but whenever the criteria are fulfilled it is very likely that the patient actually has hypertrophy.